Posted March 28, 2018

 We opted to stay at the Sydney Boutique Inn, which is located in the historic district of Charlottetown.
-The former convent and school has been converted into an eloquently-designed inn with 18 suites.
-Because it was the shoulder season, we got a pretty good rate on the Executive King suite.
+The former convent and school has been converted into an eloquently designed 18 suites.
+Because it was the shoulder season, we got a good rate on the Executive King suite.
 The room comes with breakfast, which is served in a delightful downstairs dining room.
 Apart from the rooms, what I liked best about the Inn was the exceptional customer service.
-The front desk provided us with tailored recommendations for things to see and do, which wasn’t any easy task given that the main season was over and most things were closed.
-They even managed to get us into the Feast at the Inn at Bay Fortune, which typically has a months’ long waiting list (see below).
+The front desk provided us with tailored recommendations for things to see and do, which wasn’t an easy task given that the main season was over and most things were closed.
+They even got us into the Feast at the Inn at Bay Fortune, which typically has a months’ long waiting list (see below).
 If you go to Charlottetown, the Sydney Boutique Inn is definitely the place to stay.

 Where to Eat and Drink in Prince Edward Island